-- b) that they are due under contracts concluded before 26 February 2022, or ancillary contracts necessary for the execution of such a contract, provided that the authorisation is requested before 1 May 2022); - Expansion of the list of persons connected to Russia's defence and industrial base, which are subject to the mentioned export restrictions (dual-use, and defence and security sector related goods and technology). - Prohibition of new investments in the Russian energy sector; - Introduction of a comprehensive export restriction on equipment, technology and services for the energy industry in Russia, with the exception of nuclear industry and the downstream sector of energy transport. - Further trade restrictions concerning iron and steel; - Trade restrictions on certain luxury goods.
+- Tightening of the export restrictions regarding dual-use goods and technology as well as goods and technology which might contribute to the technological enhancement of Russia's defence and security sector; - The competent authorities of the Member States may only authorise the transfer of the above mentioned goods and technology or the provision of related technical or financial assistance to the persons/entities listed in Annex IV after having determined: - that they are necessary for the urgent prevention or mitigation of an event likely to have a serious and significant impact on human health and safety or the environment; or - b) that they are due under contracts concluded before 26 February 2022, or ancillary contracts necessary for the execution of such a contract, provided that the authorisation is requested before 1 May 2022); - Expansion of the list of persons connected to Russia's defence and industrial base, which are subject to the mentioned export restrictions (dual-use, and defence and security sector related goods and technology). - Prohibition of new investments in the Russian energy sector; - Introduction of a comprehensive export restriction on equipment, technology and services for the energy industry in Russia, with the exception of nuclear industry and the downstream sector of energy transport. - Further trade restrictions concerning iron and steel; - Trade restrictions on certain luxury goods.

-Council Regulation (EU) 2022/576 of 8 April 2022 amending Regulation (EU) No 833/2014 and Council Decision (CFSP) 2022/578 of 8 April 2022 amending Decision 2014/512/CFSP13:
+Council Regulation (EU) 2022/576 of 8 April 2022 amending Regulation (EU) No 833/2014 and Council Decision (CFSP) 2022/578 of 8 April 2022 amending Decision 2014/512/CFSP18:

-- Prohibition to purchase, import or transfer coal and other solid fossil fuels into the EU, if they originate in Russia or are exported from Russia, as from 10 August 2022; - Extension of the prohibition to accept deposits from Russian nationals or persons/entities residing or established in Russia, if the total credit exceeds €100.000, as well as to provide crypto-asset wallet, account or custody services, if the total value of the crypto-assets exceeds €10.000; - Extension of prohibition to sell transferable securities issued after 12 April 2022 and to sell, supply, transfer or export banknotes denominated in any official currency of a Member State to Russia or to any person/entity in Russia or for use in Russia; - Prohibition to award or continue the execution of any public or concession contract to or with Russian nationals, persons/entities established in Russia or whose proprietary rights are directly or indirectly owned for more than 50 % by a listed entity (some exceptions may be authorized by the MS, e.g. civil nuclear facilities, natural gas and oil, intergovernmental cooperation in space programmes); - Prohibition to provide direct or indirect support, including financing and financial assistance or any other benefit under a Union, Euratom or Member State programme and contracts to any legal person, entity or body established in Russia with over 50 % public ownership or public control (with some exceptions, e.g. humanitarian purposes, intergovernmental cooperation in space programmes, civil nuclear capabilities, climate and environmental programmes); - Prohibition to act as a trustee or in similar capacities for, and prohibition to register, provide a registered office, business or administrative address as well as management services to, a trust or any similar legal arrangement having as a trustor or a beneficiary
+- Prohibition to purchase, import or transfer coal and other solid fossil fuels into the EU, if they originate in Russia or are exported from Russia, as from 10 August 2022; - Extension of the prohibition to accept deposits from Russian nationals or persons/entities residing or established in Russia, if the total credit exceeds €100.000, as well as to provide crypto-asset wallet, account or custody services, if the total value of the crypto-assets exceeds €10.000; - Extension of prohibition to sell transferable securities issued after 12 April 2022 and to sell, supply, transfer or export banknotes denominated in any official currency of a Member State to Russia or to any person/entity in Russia or for use in Russia; - Prohibition to award or continue the execution of any public or concession contract to or with Russian nationals, persons/entities established in Russia or whose proprietary rights are directly or indirectly owned for more than 50 % by a listed entity (some exceptions may be authorized by the MS, e.g. civil nuclear facilities, natural gas and oil, intergovernmental cooperation in space programmes);

-13 Council Regulation (EU) 2022/576 of 8 April 2022 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L 111, 8.4.2022, p.
+18 Council Regulation (EU) 2022/576 of 8 April 2022 amending Regulation (EU) No 833/2014 concerning restrictive measures in view of Russia's actions destabilising the situation in Ukraine, OJ L 111, 8.4.2022, p.
 1-66;